Orvieto DOC wine guide: all you need to know about a legendary white wine

-The dry version of Orvieto is one of the best Italian whites, very savory, softened by yellow flowers, honey, hazelnuts, moss and a lovely roundness that comes from the soil rich in tuff.
+The dry version of Orvieto is one of the best Italian whites, very savory, softened by yellow flowers, honey, hazelnuts, moss, and a lovely roundness that comes from the soil rich in tuff.

 Why you should visit the wineries around Orvieto

-If you love white wines you’ll find amazing wines in Orvieto: dry, sweet and sparkling too.
+If you love white wines, you’ll find amazing wines in Orvieto: dry, sweet, and sparkling too.
 And if you are fond of red wines, know that the young DOC Orvietano Rosso, especially in Ficulle, is skyrocketing, so you have no more excuses!

 Orvieto DOC food pairings?

-Orvieto Classico Superiore is perfect for the rich classics dishes of the Umbrian cuisine: risotto with mushrooms, omelet with truffles, spaghetti with garlic and oil, Norcia ham, parmigiana ravioli, spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, and we end with an exquisite oven-baked black trout.
+Orvieto Classico Superiore is perfect for the rich classic dishes of Umbrian cuisine: risotto with mushrooms, omelet with truffles, spaghetti with garlic and oil, Norcia ham, parmigiana ravioli, spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, and we end with an exquisite oven-baked black trout.